craftedbyed/rp2040-zero-attiny85-isp-programmer/README.md

 ## Wiring Diagram

 Four wires connect the RP2040 Zero to the ATtiny85.
-Power the ATtiny85 from the RP2040's 3.3 V pin.
+I can't stress this enough: Power the ATtiny85 from the RP2040's 3.3 V pin, NOT the 5V rail

 ```
 RP2040 Zero          ATtiny85 (DIP-8)